-Stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2023 proxy statement and acted upon at our 2023 Annual Meeting (the "2023 Annual Meeting") must be received by us at our executive offices at 12700 Park Central Drive, Suite 1700, Dallas, Texas 75251, Attention: Corporate Secretary, on or prior to November 26, 2022.
-If, however, the 2023 Annual Meeting takes place more than 30 days before or after April 26, 2023, then the deadline for stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2022 proxy statement and acted upon at our 2023 Annual Meeting shall be a date that we determine to be a reasonable time before we begin to print and send our Proxy Materials.
+Stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2025 proxy statement and acted upon at our 2025 Annual Meeting (the "2025 Annual Meeting") must be received by us at our executive offices at 12700 Park Central Drive, Suite 1700, Dallas, Texas 75251, Attention: Corporate Secretary, on or prior to November 14, 2024.
+If, however, the 2025 Annual Meeting takes place more than 30 days before or after April 23, 2025, then the deadline for stockholder proposals submitted pursuant to SEC Rule 14a-8 for inclusion in our 2024 proxy statement and acted upon at our 2025 Annual Meeting shall be a date that we determine to be a reasonable time before we begin to print and send our Proxy Materials.
 In this event, we will disclose this deadline in a public filing with the SEC.

-Stockholder proposals submitted for consideration at the 2023 Annual Meeting but not submitted pursuant to SEC Rule 14a-8, including stockholder nominations for candidates for election as directors, generally must be delivered to the Secretary at our executive offices not later than 90 days nor earlier than 120 days before the first anniversary of the date of the 2022 Annual Meeting in the case of stockholder nominations for candidates for election as directors.
-As a result, any notice given by a stockholder pursuant to the provisions of our Bylaws (other than notice pursuant to SEC Rule 14a-8) must be received no earlier than December 28, 2022 and no later than January 27, 2023.
-However, if the date of the 2023 Annual Meeting occurs more than 30 days before or more than 60 days after April 26, 2023, notice by the stockholder of a proposal must be delivered no later than the later of 70 days prior to the date of such annual meeting or the 7th day following the earlier of the date on which notice of the annual meeting.
+Stockholder proposals submitted for consideration at the 2024 Annual Meeting but not submitted pursuant to SEC Rule 14a-8, including stockholder nominations for candidates for election as directors, generally must be delivered to the Secretary at our executive offices not later than 90 days nor earlier than 120 days before the first anniversary of the date of the 2024 Annual Meeting, or not later than 120 days nor earlier than 150 days before the first anniversary of the date of the 2024 Annual Meeting in the case of stockholder nominations for candidates for election as directors.
+As a result, any notice given by a stockholder pursuant to the provisions of our Bylaws (other than notice pursuant to SEC Rule 14a-8) must be received no earlier than December 25, 2024 and no later than January 24, 2025, or no earlier than November 25, 2024 and no later than December 25, 2024, in the case of stockholder nominations for candidates for election as directors.
+However, if the date of the 2025 Annual Meeting occurs more than 30 days before or more than 60 days after April 23, 2025, notice by the stockholder of a proposal must be delivered no later than the later of 70 days prior to the date of such annual meeting or the 7th day following the earlier of the date on which notice of the annual meeting is first mailed by or on behalf of the Company or the day on which we first make a public announcement of the date of the annual meeting.
 Stockholder proposals or nominations must include the specified information concerning the stockholder and the proposal or nominee as described in our Bylaws.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than February 25, 2023.
-If, however, the 2023 Annual Meeting takes place more than 30 days before or after April 26, 2023, then notice must be provided by the later of 60 calendar days prior to the date of the annual meeting or the 10th calendar day following the day on which public announcement of the date of the annual meeting is first made by us.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than February 23, 2025.
+If, however, the 2025 Annual Meeting takes place more than 30 days before or after April 23, 2025, then notice must be provided by the later of 60 calendar days prior to the date of the annual meeting or the 10th calendar day following the day on which public announcement of the date of the annual meeting is first made by us.